Primary

 The power comes from your hips, not your arms.
 Drive your hips forward explosively, shrug hard, then pull with your arms only after the momentum is started.
 Your elbows should finish higher than your hands, pointing out to the sides.
 If your arms are doing most of the work, you're doing it wrong.

-Want High Pull in your program?
+See where High Pull fits in your weekly plan

 Start with a barbell at hip level.